oxygen/CachedPassthroughMirror/README.md

 Writes to the cache and serves the large files at the same time (stream copy).

+This cache saves bandwidth not latency.

+It creates a "browsable" directory structure replica for the target server, but only for the files which meet or exceed `nBytesMinimumFileSize`.

-The `Content-length` and `Last-modified` headers (from a `HEAD` request to the target server) are used to determine if the cached file is to be invalided.
+The `Content-length` and `Last-modified` headers (from a `HEAD` request to the target server) are used to determine if the cached file is to be invalided. __The `HEAD` request is always made__ and so is depended upon (to proxy updated headers and for immediate cache invalidation).

+There are no plans to add non-ASCII characters support or saving of headers, or 100% independent mirror capabilities.

 So far tested on Windows.
 Should work without issues on all platforms.